31Carlton7/sap/README.md

 flutter run
 ```

 If you would like a TestFlight version for the iOS app, please consult with me via this email: carltonaikins7@gmail.com, and I will add you to the test group.
 Google Play testing will be coming soon.
+You can also download the IPA & APK files from [here](https://github.com/31Carlton7/sap/blob/master/release) and inject it into your phone yourself.

 ## Screenshots